openshift-labs/learn-katacoda/middleware/middleware-quarkus/qute/01-basics.md

     -Dextensions="quarkus-resteasy-qute,quarkus-vertx-web,quarkus-qute,quarkus-scheduler" \
     -Dpath="/hello"`{{execute T1}}

+> The first time you create an app, new dependencies may be downloaded via maven and take a minute or so.
+This should only happen once, after that things will go even faster.

 This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `qute` subdirectory and include the `quarkus-resteasy-qute` extension which includes the templating engine and integration with JAX-RS via RestEasy.
 We've also included a few other extensions we'll use later on.

 Once generated, look at the `qute/pom.xml`{{open}}.
 You will find the import of the Quarkus BOM, allowing to omit the version on the different Quarkus dependencies.